Lithia Springs, Georgia

-Lithia Springs (/ˈlɪθiːə/) is a census-designated place and unincorporated area, formerly incorporated as a city, located in northeastern Douglas County, Georgia, United States.
+Lithia Springs (/ˈlɪθiːə/) is an unincorporated community and census-designated place, formerly incorporated as a city, located in northeastern Douglas County, Georgia, United States.
 As of the 2020 census, the community had a population of 16,644.
 The area is named for its historic lithia mineral water springs.

 Incorporated in 1882, Lithia Springs was dissolved the first time in 1933.
 Lithia Springs became incorporated again in 1994, to be Douglas County's second completely internal municipality, but disincorporated again in 2000.

 In 2000, the citizens voted (80% yea, 20% nay) on December 20 to dissolve the city charter and de-incorporate the city, transferring all assets to the county.
 The referendum that ended the town was part of the settlement in a lawsuit brought by city residents charging the city should be dissolved because it did not deliver enough services to justify its existence under state law.
 During its incorporation until 2000, the former city had five mayors.

 Lithia Springs is assigned the United States Postal Service ZIP code of 30122.

 History

-The history of the community begins with Lithia Springs, a natural lithia water spring.
+The history of the community began with Lithia Springs, a natural lithia water spring.
 So popular were the curative waters that flowed from Lithia Springs that people came for miles to drink it.
 The neighboring city of Austell was also founded due to the spring's popularity.

 In 1887 Judge Bowden bought the springs with a group of investors and started bottling and selling Bowden lithia spring water.
 That same year the Sweet Water Hotel, a 300-room luxury health resort, opened in Lithia Springs.
-The Sweet Water Hotel and its famous lithia spring water were so popular that Mark Twain, members of the Vanderbilt family, and Presidents Cleveland, Taft, McKinley and Theodore Roosevelt all enjoyed the many amenities of the resort which included the world-famous Lithia Vapor Baths.
+The hotel and its famous lithia spring water were so popular that Mark Twain, members of the Vanderbilt family, and Presidents Cleveland, Taft, McKinley and Theodore Roosevelt all enjoyed the many amenities of the resort, which included the world-famous Lithia Vapor Baths.

 In 1888, the Piedmont Chautauqua Institute opened in Lithia Springs.
 Henry W. Grady, editor of the Atlanta Constitution, was the founder and gave the institute the motto "Enlightenment of the People".
-In 1888, over 30,000 tourists, sightseers, and health-seekers visited Lithia Springs GA.
+In 1888, over 30,000 tourists, sightseers, and health-seekers visited Lithia Springs.

 The only remnants of this time that have survived are the natural springs and its historic lithia water under the name brand Lithia, which is still bottled and sold in restaurants and health food stores.